projectcapsule/capsule/docs/operator/contributing.md

 the binary has to be installed into your `PATH`.

 ### Installing Kubebuilder
-With the latest release of OperatorSDK there's a more tightly integration with Kubebuilder and its opinionated testing suite: ensure to download the latest binaries available from the _Releases_ GitHub page and place them into the `/usr/local/kubebuilder/bin` folder, ensuring this is also in your `PATH`.
+With the latest release of OperatorSDK there's a more tighten integration with Kubebuilder and its opinionated testing suite: ensure to download the latest binaries available from the _Releases_ GitHub page and place them into the `/usr/local/kubebuilder/bin` folder, ensuring this is also in your `PATH`.